VI. Advanced Practice Nurse Model Components

 Another data limitation is the paucity of data on the setting location where APRNs practice.
 For some NPs, their specialty categorization is determined by where they provide care (e.g., Emergency Medicine, Home Health, Hospital Medicine, Nursing Home Health, School Health).
 For other specialties, there is less information on where services are provided because APRNs can split their time across care settings.
 Because of this limitation, for many specialties we model demand for APRNs using a ratio of APRNs-to-physicians of the same specialty (Exhibit VI‑6).

-Thus, if the demand for primary care services resulted in total primary care physician demand growth of 10% under the status quo scenario, demand for NPs in primary care is also modeled to grow by 10%.
+Thus, if the demand for primary care services resulted in total primary care physician demand growth of 10% under the Status Quo scenario, demand for NPs in primary care is also modeled to grow by 10%.
 The Status Quo scenario forces the APRN-to-physician staffing ratio to remain constant over the projection horizon.

 Demand scenarios modeled